 In addition to decay on the enamel crown of a tooth, here are two other places that are vulnerable…

-1. Root Cavity–Gum disease, or aggressive brushing, causes gums to recede, exposing the root and making it vulnerable to acid attacks.
+- Root Cavity – Gum disease, or aggressive brushing, causes gums to recede, exposing the root and making it vulnerable to acid attacks.
 Root structure is softer than enamel so cavities can form easily.
 According to one statistic, 10-20% of cavities start to form below the gumline.

-- Recurrent Decay –This is when a previously placed filling becomes compromised and the edges (or margins) of the filling or broken edges snag food and allow bacteria to seep underneath it.
+- Recurrent Decay – This is when a previously placed filling becomes compromised and the edges (or margins) of the filling or broken edges of the filling snag food and allow bacteria to seep underneath it.
 Because of the location of the bacteria, it can’t be removed with a regular toothbrush.
 And because it doesn’t get removed, decay reoccurs.

 What are some options for fillings?